andrewtoronto123456/module_14_challenge/Starter_Code/Starter_Code/Starter_Code/readme.md

 -
 -
 -  What impact resulted from increasing or decreasing either or both of the SMA windows?
--  Both models have similar accuracy, macro averages, and weighted averages.
--  SVM SMA Adjusted Model has higher recall for class 1.0, while SVM Training Adjusted Model has higher recall for class -1.0.
--  SVM Training Adjusted Model has higher precision, recall, and F1-score for class -1.0 compared to SVM SMA Adjusted Model.
+-  short_window = 25
+-  long_window = 200
+-  Training window = 6 months
+-  The baseline model seems to have better performance for the 1.0 class, with a higher precision and recall, resulting in a higher F1-Score for that
+-  class.
+However, it has a very low performance for the -1.0 class,    -  with a precision, recall, and F1-Score all close to zero.
--  SVM SMA Adjusted Model has higher precision, recall, and F1-score for class 1.0 compared to SVM Training Adjusted Model.
+-  SVM Training & SMA Adjusted Model, on the other hand, has better performance for the -1.0 class in terms of precision, recall, and F1-Score, but it
+-  sacrifices precision for the 1.0 class.
+-  If achieving better performance for the -1.0 class is crucial, you might lean towards the second set of metrics.
 -
 -
 -  Did this new model perform better or worse than the provided baseline model?
-Did this new model perform better or worse than your tuned    -  trading algorithm?
--  Linear Regression Model has slightly lower precision for class -1.0 but similar recall and F1-score for class 1.0 compared to SVM SMA      -  Adjusted Model.
+-  Both sets of metrics are quite similar, with the Linear Regression Model having a slightly lower precision for the -1.0 class and a slightly higher ----  recall for the -1.0 class.
+The overall accuracy, macro-avg, and
--  Linear Regression Model has a slightly higher accuracy, macro average precision, and macro average F1-score, while SVM SMA Adjusted Model  -  has a slightly higher macro average recall.
+-  Weighted-avg metrics are also similar between the two sets.
+-  If precision for the -1.0 class is more important, you might lean towards the baseline model.
+-  If you prioritize the recall for the -1.0 class, Linear Regression Model might be considered slightly better.
 -
 -
--  Both models have similar accuracy, macro averages, and weighted averages.
+-  Did this new model perform better or worse than your tuned trading algorithm?
--  Linear Regression Model has lower precision for class -1.0 compared to SVM Model, but similar recall and F1-score for class -1.0.
+-  Both sets of metrics are quite similar, with the Linear Regression Model having a slightly lower recall for the -1.0 class and a slightly higher F1
--  Linear Regression Model has similar precision, recall, and F1-score for class 1.0 compared to SVM Model.
+-  Score for the -1.0 class.
+-  The overall accuracy, macro-avg, and weighted-avg metrics are also similar between the two sets.
--  The choice between these models may depend on specific goals and requirements, as the differences in performance metrics are relatively    -  small.
+-  The choice between these two models would depend on the specific goals and requirements of your classification task.
+-  If recall for the -1.0 class is crucial, the tuned trading algorithm might be considered.
+-  If overall balance and a slightly higher F1-Score for the -1.0 class are more important, Linear Regression Model might be preferred.